When Smaller Wins: Dual-Stage Distillation and Pareto-Guided Compression of Liquid Neural Networks for Edge Battery Prognostics: Conclusion

 \subsubsection{Acknowledgments}

-This work was supported in part by A*STAR under its MTC Programmatic (Award M23L9b0052), MTC Individual Research Grants (IRG) (Award M23M6c0113), and MTC Programmatic (Award M24N6b0043), and the NRF and DSO National Laboratories under the AI Singapore Programme (Award AISG2-GC-2023-006).
+This work was supported in part by A*STAR under its MTC Programmatic (Award M23L9b0052), MTC Individual Research Grants (IRG) (Award M23M6c0113), and MTC Programmatic (Award M24N6b0043), and the Shanghai Sci-tech Co-research Program (Award 25HB2702600).